sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 I mentioned earlier how the rollout of multipath for TCP hasn't been super successful.
 With the features to support 0-RTT, support for multipath is essentially built-in, so you may see more concurrent usage of wifi, ethernet and mobile networks in the future.

 ### Multiplexing
-Unlike TCP+HTTP/2, multiple streams of data can be sent over a single connection concurrently without blocking each other because guaranteed ordering happens at the stream level, not for the entire connection.
-[This completely fixes the head-of-line blocking issue](https://http.dev/3#the-quic-protocol-and-limitations-with-tcp) mentioned above.
+In contrast to TCP+HTTP/2, QUIC ensures that packet loss or delays on one stream don't impact others.
+This is because QUIC manages ordering guarantees at the individual stream level, not for the entire connection, effectively [eliminating head-of-line blocking](https://http.dev/3#the-quic-protocol-and-limitations-with-tcp).

 ### Improved Congestion Control
 QUIC's [more responsive congestion control](https://www.catchpoint.com/http2-vs-http3/quic-vs-tcp) leads to faster recovery from packet loss.